All Episodes

 Back in the 1970s, it's very important for you guys to know.

-They used to collect that stuff from the crime scenes back then, but they didn't have the ability to effectively test it to the same um accuracy that we have now with DNA.
+They used to collect that stuff from the crime scenes back then, but they didn't have the ability to effectively test it to the same accuracy that we have now with DNA.

-So what would end up happening is they have this stuff, and then once the technology comes out where they can effectively test it and be able to pinpoint to someone, then they test a dec they test it decades later.
+And then once the technology comes out where they can effectively test it and be able to pinpoint to someone, then they test it decades later.

-They did this, did this with BTK.
+They did this with BTK.

 That's how they're able to catch BTK.